|Nutrition Facts (per serving)|

-This recipe is very simple and requires just three ingredients.
-Making the switch from the vodka used in the average Apple Martini to Irish whiskey makes a tremendous difference.
+This recipe is very simple and requires just three ingredients and a garnish.
+Making the switch from the vodka used in the average apple martini to Irish whiskey makes a tremendous difference.
 It adds a depth to the flavor that is impossible to get from the clear liquor.

 Also, be sure to use white cranberry juice and green sour apple schnapps.
 This particular combination is responsible for producing the brilliant green color that makes this drink look as great as it tastes.